Search Engine Advertising for Brokers

 Ok, it’s in the industry’s best interest to make PPC sound complicated but the truth is that brokers with some time on their hands can easily set up a simple campaign themselves.
 See Google Adwords University for a good and free course.
 Of course at some point it will make sense to hire outside help.
 That point comes at a spend of around £25K a month, where you will either need to hire a full time staffer or run a campaign that is not very optimized.
 Of course there are further advantages of working with an agency, they will often know the right keywords to bid on without trial and error, they will run a more efficient campaign through knowledge and automated bid tools and they will be helpful beyond just technical know-how.
 Also, some will only charge you a percentage of spend which means that if you stop spending you won’t have a staffer to ‘re-assign’.

 4. Need some extra leads?
-Just turn up the dials
+Just turn up the dials.

 PPC is one of the few venues where you can very easily – in real time – turn up or down the dials.
 If your sales people are sitting on their hands, it’s but the work of a moment to up some bids, unpause some keywords, add some placements etc. Happy sales people, happier marketing people.

 On the other hand, the market has gotten very competitive.
 Looking at figures from Adgooroo on the US market on a selection of Forex related keywords in Google, the top 20 brokers together have spent over $5M in the 6 month period from June till December 1st.
-Find a table of that US top twenty below.

 Note that FXCM seems to be the only broker using more than one account and grabbing a huge share of all the clicks out there targeting different audiences and using different propositions (brands) – a strategy of diversification that is clearly working well for them.
 As you can see, of these Forex.com (GAIN Capital) has the highest CTR, that clearly has a lot to do with their domain forex.com being so relevant.